 Kristine Paulsen.
 She's a photojournalist living in Missoula MT where she combines tech savvy skills with a flair for the artistic.
 A huge thank you for donating the many many hours and knowledge required to create the new website, migrate loads of information from the old website, and work out the bugs.

 Kirk Paulsen.
 He's a transportation engineer living in Portland OR where he realizes his passion for cycling on an everyday basis.
-A huge thank you for the many hours and expertise that resulted in maps that are loaded with information and easy to read.
+A huge thank you for the many hours and expertise that resulted in highly accurate maps that are loaded with information and easy to read.

 We'd greatly appreciate feedback regarding these changes - thank you!